microsoft/nni/docs/en_US/nas.rst

 To facilitate NAS innovations (e.g., design and implement new NAS models, compare different NAS models side-by-side), an easy-to-use and flexible programming interface is crucial.

 Thus, we design `Retiarii <https://www.usenix.org/system/files/osdi20-zhang_quanlu.pdf>`__.
 It is a deep learning framework that supports the exploratory training on a neural network model space, rather than on a single neural network model.

-Exploratory training with Retiarii allows user to express various search space for **Neural Architecture Search** and **Hyper-Parameter Tuning** with high flexibility.
+Exploratory training with Retiarii allows user to express various search space for *Neural Architecture Search* and *Hyper-Parameter Tuning* with high flexibility.

-The Retiarii framework continued the ability for allowing user to reuse SOTA search algorithms, and to leverage system level optimizations to speed up the search process.
+Some frequently used terminologies in this document:

+* *Model search space*: it means a set of models from which the best model is explored/searched.
+It has the same meaning as *search space* used in NAS papers.
+* *Exploration strategy*: the algorithm that is used to explore a model search space.
+* *Model evaluator*: it is used to train a model and evaluate the model's performance.

 Follow the instructions below to start your journey with Retiarii.